 Orlando Eviction Attorney

-We are Orlando eviction attorneys.
-We help residential and commercial landlords evict problem tenants due to non-payment of rent or non-compliance with a lease.
+Orlando eviction attorney Gideon Alper helps residential and commercial landlords evict problem tenants due to non-payment of rent.
 We strive to be the best eviction lawyers in Orlando for your needs.

-Our firm represents landlords with property throughout the greater Orlando area, including Orange, Seminole, and Osceola counties.
+We only represent landlords, not tenants, and we work with properties throughout the greater Orlando area, including Orange, Seminole, and Osceola counties.

 Use the contact page or call (407) 444-0404 for help with evicting someone from your property.
 We will talk with you for free over to phone to determine your needs.

-The Orlando eviction process for non-payment of rent has several steps:
+The Orlando eviction process is governed by Florida landlord tenant statute Chapter 83.
+The eviction process for non-payment of rent has several steps:

 - A 3 Day Notice to tenant.